 The Center provides students the ideal place to unwind, connect with fellow student veterans and military affiliated students, and to access the myriad resources the staff make available on a personalized basis.
-The Student Veteran Center has comfortable space for relaxing, desks for coursework, computers and printers available for use, as well as a conference room and offices for group projects.
+The Veteran and Military Family Center has comfortable space for relaxing, desks for coursework, computers and printers available for use, as well as a conference room and offices for group projects.

 The Veteran and Military Family Center has multiple resources available to both student veterans and military affiliated students including financial aid and planning, academic advising, and career coaching.

-Xavier University is the National Center of Excellence for Veteran and Military Family Centers and is in the top 1% of military affiliated programs in the Nation.
+Xavier University is recognized as a National Center of Excellence for Veteran and Military Family support and is in the top 1% of Veteran programs in the Nation.
 Military affiliated students comprise 10% of the student population and are exceeding all University standards for success while in school and after graduation.
-Military affiliated students have access to modern facilities and infrastructure, full-time benefits career counselors and a mentorship program that enhances their experience at Xavier and facilitates success within the values of the Jesuit tradition.
+Military affiliated students have access to a professional mentorship program and a dedicated alumni network that enhances their experience at Xavier and facilitates success within the values of the Jesuit tradition.

 Captain Phil H. Bucklew (U.S. Navy, Retired)